 The NASDAQ Listing Rules require a majority of a listed company's board of directors to be comprised of independent directors within one year of listing.
-In addition, the NASDAQ Listing Rules require that, subject to specified exceptions, each member of a listed company's audit, compensation and nominating and corporate governance committees be independent and that audit committee members also satisfy independence criteria set forth in
+In addition, the NASDAQ Listing Rules require that, subject to specified exceptions, each member of a listed company's audit, compensation and nominating and corporate governance committees be independent and that audit committee members also satisfy independence criteria set forth in Rule 10A-3 under the Exchange Act.

 Our Board undertook a review of the composition of our Board and its committees and the independence of each director.
 Based upon information requested from and provided by each director concerning his background, employment and affiliations, including family relationships, our Board has determined that each of our directors, with the exception of Mr. Heffernan, is an "independent director" as defined under the NASDAQ Listing Rules.
 Our Board also determined that Mr. Bohlin and Drs.
-Freund and Naday, who comprise our audit committee, Messrs, Santini and Schroeder and Dr. Hirsch, who comprise our compensation committee, and Messrs, Bohlin and Santini and Dr. Fallon, who are members of our nominating and corporate governance committee, satisfy the independence standards for such committees established by the SEC and the NASDAQ Listing Rules, as applicable.
-In making the independence determinations set forth above, our Board considered the relationships that each such non-employee director has with our company and all other facts and circumstances our Board deemed relevant in determining independence, including the beneficial ownership of our capital stock by each non-employee director.
+Fallon and Freund, who comprise our audit committee, Messrs.
+Santini and Schroeder and Dr. Hirsch, who comprise our compensation committee, and Ms. Melincoff, Mr. Santini and Dr. Fallon, who comprise our nominating and corporate governance committee, satisfy the independence standards for such committees established by the SEC and the relationships that each such non-employee director has with our company and all other facts and circumstances our Board deemed relevant in determining independence, including the beneficial ownership of our capital stock by each non-employee director.
 There are no family relationships among any of our directors or executive officers.